King-Hero/Task-Manager-App/README.md

 Key considerations:

-* Environment variables managed securely
+- Environment variables managed securely

-* No secrets exposed in frontend
+- No secrets exposed in client code

-* API base URL configured per environment

-* CORS configured for production
+- Production CORS configuration
+- Cloud MongoDB integration
+- Backend and frontend deployed independently

 ---

-\### Tradeoffs and Design Decisions

-* FastAPI was selected for performance, async support, and native validation.

-* MongoDB enables flexible schema evolution and rapid development.

-* JWT authentication supports scalability and stateless APIs.

-* Render was selected for simplicity and cost efficiency.

-\### Future improvements:

-* AI-powered task planning

-* Real-time updates via WebSockets

-* Role-based permissions

-* Background workers

-* Observability and logging

-* CI/CD pipelines
+## Reliability and AI Fallback

+The AI module includes deterministic fallback logic to ensure system stability if external AI services are unavailable.
+This prevents downtime and maintains core application functionality.

 ---

+### Tradeoffs and Design Decisions

+- FastAPI was selected for performance, async support, and native validation.
+- MongoDB enables flexible schema evolution and rapid development.
+- JWT authentication supports scalability and stateless APIs.
+- Render was selected for simplicity and cost efficiency.

+### Future improvements:

+- AI-powered task prioritization and planning
+- Real-time updates via WebSockets
+- Role-based access control
+- Background job scheduling
+- Observability and monitoring
+- CI/CD pipelines
+- Containerization with Docker
+- Advanced analytics and insights

+---

+## Author

+This project demonstrates modern full-stack engineering, AI integration, and scalable system design aligned with enterprise best practices.

+---

-Architecture
+## Architecture Overview

+The system follows a modern client-server architecture:

+1. The frontend communicates with the backend via REST APIs.
+2. Authentication is handled through JWT.
+3. MongoDB stores users and task data.
+4. AI capabilities are exposed via a dedicated backend endpoint.
+5. OpenAI API keys are secured server-side.

 See architecture diagram in:

 * architecture.mmd